ryannjohnson/django-schemas/README.md

 $     --big-ints
 ```

-The `default` argument is referring to the database alias you'd like to migrate.
-The `environment` option refers to the model group you're migrating.
-The `schema` option is any schema of your choosing.
-The `big-ints` option is optional and will attempt to turn all 32-bit integers and serials to 64-bit versions of themselves.
+`default` is the alias of the database to migrate. `environment` selects the model group to migrate. `schema` names the PostgreSQL schema to migrate, and it's only required if the chosen environment doesn't have a `SCHEMA_NAME` set. `big-ints` is optional and will attempt to turn all 32-bit integer and serial columns to their respective 64-bit versions.

-Migrations can also be run from within Django.
+Migrations can also be run inside your Django project.

 ```py
 from django_schemas.migrations import migrate